ruggeri/tech-notes/distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md

 * Round 1: Broadcast your vote.
 If you receive more than `>=n-f` votes for a value, choose that as your candidate, else choose null as your candidate.
+    * Lemma: Only one such candidate can be chosen, at most.
+    * For some people to think that `candidate=c_0` while others think `candidate=c_1`, we must have `>=(n-f)-f` *honest* votes for `c_0` and `c_1`, while the liars come in and lie with their `f` votes for `c_0` with some and `c_1` with others.
+    * But there are only `n-f` honest votes to give overall.
+And `f` is less than half of `n-f` (by assumption `n>3f`).
+So some honest voter would have to vote twice, which is not possible.
+    * So some honest nodes might think `candidate=c_0` and others `candidate=null`, worst case.
 * Round 2: Broadcast your candidate.
 If a candidate receive more than `>=n-f`, set `vote=1`, else set `vote=0`.
 Also, we set candidate to the candidate with the most votes (maybe just a plurality).
+    * Important note.
+Votes for `null` are disregarded.
+So `null` can never win the election, even if it gets the majority of the votes.
+    * Lemma: It is clear that if all honest nodes agree on `v`, this will be the final candidate.
+They will vote for consensus and get it, establishing the *validity* property.
-* Basically, we're going to now run Byzantine consensus to see if we might have a unanimous decision.
+* We now Byzantine consensus to see if we might have a unanimous decision.
 If we do, then we'll use the majority winner, else we'll use a default value.
+* To prove correctness, we need to show that we always reach a unanimous result.
+If the Byzantine consensus rounds fail, we'll pick a default, so we really just need to show that: if Byzantine consensus succeeds, everyone picked the same candidate.
+    * If consensus succeeds, someone got `>=n-f` votes for `v`.
+    * Since `>=n-2f` of those votes are honest, any other honest processor got `>=n-2f` votes for this.
+    * We know that all other honest votes were for null and are disregarded.
+So we just need to show that the `>=n-2f` honest votes we get for `v` will be greater than the `f` lying votes we get for another challenger.
-* Therefore, we have two rounds at the start:
+    * But we have that because `n>3f`.
-    * In round 1, we broadcast our vote.
-Collecting these votes, we set as our candidate a value with `>=n-f` votes, else null.
-        * Lemma: There can be at most one such value `v` selected (not including null).
-        * If a process gets `n-f` votes for `v`, at most `f` of these can be lies.
-So there are at least `n-2f` honest votes for `v`.
-        * Since `n>3f`, that means that at least `f+1` honest votes for `v` will arrive at any other process, and that is enough to stop any other `v'` from being selected as a candidate.
-    * To make sure everyone learns this value (some don't have a candidate), we do a second round of voting, using the candidates.
-We select the value with the plurality of the votes as our candidate.
-        * Could we stop here?
-No. Because if there is not consensus at the start, some of the honest nodes may want to vote null, while some of the honest nodes want to vote `v`.
-        * If it were 50/50, then the traitors could make some people think that `v` is the best, while others think `null` is the majority winner.
-        * Of it's not 50/50, then the traitors can't block `null` or `v`.
-    * So we do one more thing.
-If we get `>=n-f` votes in the second round for a candidate, we decide that we'll vote for `v`.
-Else we'll vote for `v_0`, the default value.
+    * So even though an honest processor might not also vote to choose this value, he at least understands what value we're talking about.
+* I would say the idea here is that you want to say that you'll only vote to commit if there is such a supermajority that you know that there is no way this choice could not be the majority value.
+    * Normally you can't know that, because even if `n-f` nodes are voting for your value, when you subtract out liars, you don't know if other people are seeing `2f` votes versus `n-2f` votes.
+    * So the way you do this is you don't allow the liars to misuse the honest minority.